Mexico's wild ride to marriage equality

 The jurisprudence says: "Marriage.
 The law of any federative entity that, on the one hand, considers that the end of it [marriage] is procreation and/or that defines it [marriage] as that which is celebrated between a man and a woman, is unconstitutional." ("Matrimonio.
 La ley de cualquier entidad federativa que, por un lado, considere que la finalidad de aquél es la procreación y/o que lo defina como el que se celebra entre un hombre y una mujer, es inconstitucional.")

 PEÑA NIETO: On May 17, 2016, Mexican President Enrique Peña Nieto proposed amending Mexico's Constitution to make marriage equality the law of the land and sent his proposal to Congress.
-Amending the Constitution requires a two-thirds vote by members present the day of the vote in the Chamber of Deputies and the Senate of the Republic, followed by ratification by the state congresses of at least 16 of Mexico's 31 states.
-Mexico City doesn't get to vote on ratification.
-There has been minimal movement on the proposal so far (committee meetings with governmental agencies).
-Prior to those meetings, multiple Mexican media reports declared that the president's own party, the PRI, had placed the proposal in the legislative "freezer."
+On Nov.
+9, 2016, the proposal was rejected by the Chamber of Deputies' Committee on Constitutional Matters, and died.
+The vote was 19-8 with 1 abstention.
+Yes votes came from the PRD and Morena party deputies and from two PRI deputies, one of whom is openly gay.
+No votes came from the PAN, PRI, PVEM, PANAL and PES parties.
+(Amending the Constitution requires a two-thirds vote by members present the day of the vote in the Chamber of Deputies and the Senate of the Republic, followed by ratification by the state congresses of at least 16 of Mexico's 31 states.
+Mexico City doesn't get to vote on ratification.)

-NEW LGBTI ACTIVISM: Peña Nieto's move, Congress' freezing of his bills, and vocal opposition to his plan from religious figures have spurred unprecedented organizing and activism by Mexican LGBTI groups and the formation of new groups -- including Movimiento por la Igualdad en México (MOViiMX) and Frente Orgullo Nacional MX (FONMX).
+NEW LGBTI ACTIVISM: Peña Nieto's move, Congress' procrastination on his bills, and vocal opposition to his plan from religious figures spurred unprecedented organizing and activism by Mexican LGBTI groups and the formation of new groups -- including Movimiento por la Igualdad en México (MOViiMX) and Frente Orgullo Nacional MX (FONMX).

-OPPONENTS ORGANIZE: Peña Nieto's move likewise has stirred unprecedented organizing by opponents of same-sex marriage, who staged marches and rallies across the country on Sept.
+OPPONENTS ORGANIZE: Peña Nieto's move likewise stirred unprecedented organizing by opponents of same-sex marriage, who staged marches and rallies across the country on Sept.
 10, 2016 -- some of them very big -- and a large march in Mexico City on Sept.
 24, 2016.
 Opponents also collected signatures and submitted citizens' initiatives to the Senate and the Chamber of Deputies to amend the Constitution to restrict marriage to opposite-sex couples.